 Expect a relaxed way of life when visiting Emilia-Romagna, the region that extends from the Apennine Mountains to the Po River in the north.
 Set between Lombardy and Tuscany, and stretching from the Adriatic to the Mediterranean, Emilia-Romagna is the heartland of northern Italy.
 It is really two former Papal States, joined together after Unification: Emilia to the east and the Romagna to the west.
 The castles and fortresses of the families who ruled remain, preserved in towns with restored medieval centers.
 The region’s landscape is a varied one, and the area has grown wheat since Roman times.

 Another foodie destination that will leave you wanting more!
-Renaissance cities like Bologna (the region’s capital with a beautifully preserved city center), Ferrara (one of the most important Renaissance centers in Italy), Modena, Parma all offer some of the best regional cuisine in Italy and Travels with Audrey can offer private tours & tastings of Parmigiano-Reggiano cheese factories, Parma Ham Prosciutto producers; 25 year aged traditional Balsamic Vinegar.
+Renaissance cities like Bologna (the region’s capital with a beautifully preserved city center), Ferrara (one of the most important Renaissance centers in Italy), Modena, Parma all offer some of the best regional cuisine in Italy and Audrey can offer private tours & tastings of Parmigiano-Reggiano cheese factories, Parma Ham Prosciutto producers; 25 year aged traditional Balsamic Vinegar.
 The famed ragu, a thick, rich and complex tomato sauce is the most commonly enjoyed pasta topping here.
 You can learn to make ragù, the authentic version of what’s known outside Italy as pasta Bolognese, at a cooking class with a local chef.
 Your chef will enlighten you on conventions of local cooking, such as how the meaty sauce is served with tagliatelle, not spaghetti, as you select your ingredients at the city marketplace, the Mercato delle Erbe, and then prepare your Bolognese meal back at the cooking school.